craigiswayne/craigiswayne.github.com/_posts/2019-09-02-git-squash-commits.md

 ## Steps:
 1. Choose starting commit / the number of commits you want to combine
-  1. You can run `git log --oneline` to see all commits in a short version
+   * You can run `git log --oneline` to see all commits in a short version
+   * This list is shown in the order Newest first
 2. `git rebase --interative $valueFromAbove`
-3. Commits will be shown in the order: Oldest First
+3. Commits will be shown in the order: Oldest -> Newest
-3. Change the word **pick** to **s** so that those commits can get squashed
+4. Change the word **pick** to **s** so that those commits can get squashed
-4. Next will show the editor message, enter in your new message
+5. Next will show the editor message, enter in your new message
-5. Push your git changes
+6. Push your git changes

 ## Examples
 Squash the last 3 commits